jcoreio/react-view-slider/README.md

 ##### `fillParent: boolean` (default: `false`)

-If truthy, `ViewSlider` will use absolute positioning on itself and its pages to fill its parent element.
+If truthy, `ViewSlider` will use absolute positioning on itself and its views to fill its parent element.

 ##### `className: string`